EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 was a strong motivation for choosing Kubernetes; there are more training materials available than there ever were for GENI, SAVI, or PlanetLab.
-We suggest new users begin with the [Google tutorials](https://kubernetes.io.docs), though there are many other good choices online.
+We suggest new users begin with the [Kubernetes' own tutorials](https://kubernetes.io/docs/tutorials/), though there are many other good choices online.
 Kubernetes can be run locally using [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/), so you can play with it on your laptop or local server.
 In addition,